josedom24/fp_pledin/modulos/_serviciosgs/serviciosgs/u03/nginx.md

 	Alias /url/ "/path/to/files"           location /url/ {
 	<Directory "/path/to/files">                 alias /path/to/files;

 	Options Indexes                        autoindex on

 	Require all granted                    allow all

-	allow 127.0.0.1;					   allow 127.0.0.1;
+	allow 127.0.0.1                        allow 127.0.0.1;
-	deny all;						       deny all;
+	deny all                               deny all;